 - Assertive Community Treatment.
 Mental health policy experts' call ACT the most well-defined, evaluated and influential treatment in the field of community mental health care.
 ACT is the fundamental method of delivering high intensity case management services at MHCD.
 ACT is for those who experience the most severe symptoms of mental illness and have problems taking care of even their most basic needs, typically experience homelessness, substance abuse and legal system involvement.
-ACT offers services to manage psychiatric symptoms, housing, finances, employment, medical care, substance abuse, family life and activities of daily living. - Integrated Dual Disorders Treatment (IDDT) Within the ACT services, IDDT offers treatment to program participants by giving them access to substance abuse and mental health services in one setting at the same time. - Trauma Recovery and Empowerment Model (TREM) provides services that address issues of physical, sexual, and/or emotional abuse in a population of women with histories of trauma, and for whom trauma-informed treatment and recovery services have been unavailable or ineffective. - Motivational Interviewing -- Motivational interviewing (MI) This will provide a very client centered and goal driven interview style that helps change behaviors.
+ACT offers services to manage psychiatric symptoms, housing, finances, employment, medical care, substance abuse, family life and activities of daily living. - Supportive Housing; The MHCD housing department will manage 65 housing slots for this project, including billing and HMIS data entry.
+ACT case managers will coordinate participants' housing selection with the housing coordinator.
+The case manager will assist in moving and furnishing, and will provide services such as assistance with daily living skills on-site in the consumers' homes. - Integrated Dual Disorders Treatment (IDDT) Within the ACT services, IDDT offers treatment to program participants by giving them access to substance abuse and mental health services in one setting at the same time. - Trauma Recovery and Empowerment Model (TREM) provides services that address issues of physical, sexual, and/or emotional abuse in a population of women with histories of trauma, and for whom trauma-informed treatment and recovery services have been unavailable or ineffective.

-- Benefit Acquisition; Enrolled participants will also receive assistance from MHCD's Benefits Acquisition and Management Team (BAMT).
-The team uses an approach that consists of a Benefits Management Specialist assisted by three Benefits Assistants who are also consumers of mental health services. - Dialectical Behavior Therapy (DBT); DBT was developed at the University of Washington.
+- Motivational Interviewing -- Motivational interviewing (MI) This will provide a very client centered and goal driven interview style that helps change behaviors. - Benefit Acquisition; Enrolled participants will also receive assistance from MHCD's Benefits Acquisition and Management Team (BAMT).
+The team uses an approach that consists of a Benefits Management Specialist assisted by three Benefits Assistants who are also consumers of mental health services.
+Clients who are brought off the street and into the program will be assessed to determine what kind of treatment and medication plan will be necessary for them.
+During this time, clients will be assisted by BAMT to apply for all eligible benefit programs.
+Once a benefit program has been established for the client, DHS will no longer reimburse MHCD for expenses, I.E. Medications/Treatment Services covered through Medicaid. - Dialectical Behavior Therapy (DBT); DBT was developed at the University of Washington.
 DBT is an empirically based cognitive behavioral treatment for borderline personality disorder.
-It has particular efficacy in consumers with chronic suicidal or self-harming behaviors.
+It has particular efficacy in consumers with chronic suicidal or self-harming behaviors. - Access to Medical Care; Program participants will be linked to primary health care service in the community through existing resources that include Medicare, Medicaid and indigent providers including MHCD's Recovery Center and CCH's Stout Street Clinic.